SaharR1372/SaharR1372.github.io/_pages/about.md

 * Dataset distillation
 * Functional and structural age-related human brain changes

+📈 🌱 I am eager to apply my experience in the field of health science and am actively seeking a research internship where I can learn, gain insights, and further enhance my skills.
-📽️ I am keen on applying my experience in the field of health science.
-I am also passionate about assisting others on their journey in the world of Machine Learning and academia.
+👥 I am also passionate about assisting others on their journey in the world of Machine Learning and academia.

 News
 ======